e-duMaurier/portfolio-website/content/blog/portfolio-build-log/part-2/index.md

 date = 2025-10-26T17:00:13Z
 lastmod = 2025-10-26T17:00:13Z
 categories = ["blog", "hugo"]
-tags = ["potfolio", "build-log"] draft = false
+tags = ["portfolio", "build-log"] draft = false
 +++

+I chose Hugo because it is lightweight, but powerful.
+It is fast and flexible in its modules and frameworks, and it includes an embedded web server that can be used to quickly start and stop the site when reviewing changes.

 Hugo is available in three editions: **standard**, **extended**, and **extended/deploy**.
 While the standard is enough for core functionality, the deploy version is the same as the extended edition but includes extras for deploying directly to online storage like AWS S3 or Google Cloud Storage buckets.

-I chose Hugo because it is lightweight, but powerful.
-It is fast and flexible in its modules and frameworks, and it includes an embedded web server that can be used to quickly start and stop the site when reviewing changes.

 While the initial configuration of a new Hugo site may take a little work, once it is set, new content can be quickly added using Markdown.
 As I use a range of note-taking apps like Notesnook and Obsidian, it makes it very easy to create content directly from notes I’ve already created.
 When Hugo builds the site, it then turns all this Markdown content into ready-to-host web pages.